Is Your CPAP Too Loud? These Are The Quietest CPAP Machines Available in 2025

 While not the quietest CPAP machine around, the AirSense 11 IS still a quiet machine, clocking in at 27 decibels.
 It’s ever-so-slightly louder than the AirSense 10 but brings much more to the table in terms of features.

-With the MyAir companion app, you’ll have access to ResMed’s new Care Check-In and Personal Therapy Assistant features which are exclusive to AirSense 11 owners.
 After filling out some basic information about your experience level with CPAP, the Care Check-In feature will periodically ask you questions about your therapy and offer advice and coaching to help you meet therapy goals.
 The Personal Therapy Assistant feature offers troubleshooting tips in video format to help you get your therapy back on track, too!

 It also has the same great features you can expect from a ResMed machine, like AutoRamp, SmartStart/Stop, Climate Control, and automatic Over-the-Air software updates to ensure your device has the latest bug fixes and features as soon as ResMed releases them.